pharook/ansible-role-accounts/README.rst

 .. envvar:: hm_accounts__groups

     Dictionary containing all unprivileged user groups, that should be present on target system.
-The data under each key should currently be empty dictionary, in the future perhaps some group options may be possible.
+Keys of the dictionary should be the desired system names of the groups, values should be dictionaries that may contain additional parameters to be possibly used by other roles.

     * *Datatype:* ``dictionary of dictionaries``
     * *Default:* ``{}`` (empty dictionary)